The New Oil

 Storing Passwords & Passkeys in the Browser & Apple Keychain

 It’s common for people to store passwords (and now passkeys) within the browser when prompted or to use Apple’s built-in Keychain feature (or Android’s built-in passkey support).
 I generally don’t recommend using the browser’s built-in password manager.
 For the browser specifically, malware exists that is capable of stealing browser data including history, passwords, credit cards, addresses, and authentication tokens (meaning the attacker simply reloads the page and is now already logged in as you).
 I also find using a third-party password manager to be a better overall experience, with better apps, easier use across devices, no penalty or difficulty should you decide to switch devices or browsers, and an easier time exporting and importing passwords.
-I also believe that companies who’s sole or primary mission is to create a good password manager will probably do a better job in regards to security and usability compared to a company who’s simply adding it on to their main product as an afterthought.
 However, if you still would prefer to use the built-in browser password manager, I recommend at least locking it with a secure passphrase when not in use.
 Regarding Apple Keychain and Android passkeys, I feel the same way as I do about the browser password manager: while Apple Keychain and Google passkeys are - to my knowledge - secure, I prefer to use a third-party password manager who won’t lock you into a single ecosystem or operating system.
 (Note: at this time, 1Password and Bitwarden cannot export passkeys but both organizations have expressed an interest in adding this feature in the future.)
 I share the same concerns about focus on security, but to a lesser extent given Apple’s and Google’s excellent security track records.

 Getting Started